neelbaiyar/symcheck/README.md

 ## Bugs

-I am not 100% sure about the functionality as I have ran into a message stating "You exceeded your current quota, please check your plan and billing details. - OpenAI".
-However, I am certain that it works, due to the fact that I was able to get the prototypical version running when I had enough credits.
+I am not 100% sure about the functionality as I have run into a message stating "You exceeded your current quota, please check your plan and billing details. - OpenAI".
+However, I am confident that it works, due to the fact that I was able to get the prototypical version running when I had enough credits.

 ## Disclaimer